ramkrishnatiwari1108-cat-to-1108/Movie-Multi-Label-Classification-/README.md

 Problem Transformation methods convert a multi-label problem into multiple single-label problems.

 Each label is predicted in a structured way instead of all at once.
+I have explained the code , in there ,
 ### Model Used

 - Classification Chain with SVM